mmenestret/jdegoes.github.io/_posts/2019-06-18-tagless-horror.md

 Tagless-final has a seductive pitch that appeals to every aspiring functional programmer.

-In the functional programming community, we are taught (with good reason) that monomorphic code can't be reused, and leads to more bugs.
+In the functional programming community, we are taught (with good reason) that monomorphic code can't be reused much, and leads to more bugs.

 We are taught that generic code not only enables reuse, but it pushes more information into the types, where the compiler can help us verify and maintain correctness.

 We are taught the _principle of least power_, which tells us that our functions should require as little as necessary to do their job.

-I have helped develop, motivate, and teach these principles and others in my _Functional Scala_ workshops, helping train new generations of Scala developers in the functional way of thinking and developing software.
+I have helped develop, motivate, and teach these and other principles in my _Functional Scala_ workshops, helping train new generations of Scala developers in the functional way of thinking and developing software.

 In this context, functional programmers are _primed_ for the tagless-final pitch; I know this, because I have _given_ the tagless-final pitch, and even helped _craft_ its modern day incarnation.